jgoggles/jgoggles.github.io/code/_posts/21-10-13-inconsistency-begets-progress.md

 memory, these established patterns, system components resting on complex houses of cards, these things are hard to change.

-One of the main reasons given for not undergoing any type of change in a codebase, even for the better, is the perceived need for wholesale changes.
+One of the main reasons given for not taking on change within a codebase, even for the better, is the perceived need for wholesale changes.
 Wholesale changes are expensive, they require a lot of planning, cooperation, digressive action.
 The thinking is that we can't replace XYZ because XYZ is